Quilt layouts can be very simple – or very complex.

 But if you think of my quilt patterns as patterns for collections of blocks that you can put together any way you like – it opens up all kinds of other possibilities!

 In this video I show a few different quilt layouts you can use for almost any of my patterns.
-It’s a long video because I’m talking you through the whole process, but you can scroll past the video to see lots of examples with shorter descriptions.
+It’s a long video because I’m talking you through the whole process, but you can scroll past the video to see lots of photo examples with shorter descriptions.

-So, I started out by showing a simple grid.
 Most of my quilt patterns default to this, and you can simplify the ones that don’t by just leaving out any half or double size blocks.
 Here’s an example using the Wild Flowers quilt pattern.

 This kind of grid is the easiest to sew up.
 Just sew together all the blocks in each row, then sew all the rows together.
 Easy peasy.